raspberrypilearning/sensehat-scratch-mp3-player/en/step_4.md

 1. Create a new variable called `track`{:class="block3data"} and set it to `1`.
    [[[generic-scratch3-add-variable]]]
 1. Use the `display text`{:class="block3extensions"} block to display the number stored in `track`{:class="block3data"} on the Sense HAT.
-1. Play the track with the number stored in your the `track`{:class="block3data"} variable.
+1. Play the track with the number stored in your `track`{:class="block3data"} variable.
 --- /task ---

 --- hints --- --- hint ---